Why Hire an Oakland Violent Crimes Lawyer

 - Court-ordered substance abuse treatment

-Defending Against Violent Crime Charges in Oakland, CA
+Defenses Against Violent Crime Charges in Oakland, CA

 For most violent crimes, pretrial diversion programs will not be an option.
 This is true even for first-time offenders.
 However, Seth Morris has experience securing dismissals for clients just like you.
 Although you may be up against unlikely odds, we will fight to find a solution.